Pietà (film)

-Pietà (Korean: 피에타) is a 2012 South Korean drama film written and directed by Kim Ki-duk.
+Pietà (Korean: 피에타) is a 2012 South Korean crime thriller film written and directed by Kim Ki-duk.
 It depicts the mysterious relationship between a brutal man who works for loan sharks and a middle-aged woman who claims that she is his mother, mixing Christian symbolism and highly sexual content.

 It made its world premiere in the competition line-up of the 69th Venice International Film Festival, where it won the Golden Lion.
 It is the first Korean film to win the top prize at one of the three major international film festivals—Venice, Cannes and Berlin.

 The title refers to the Italian Pietà (piety/pity), signifying depictions of the Virgin Mary cradling the corpse of Jesus.

 Plot

 Kang-do leads a solitary life as a seemingly heartless and brutal debt collector for his clients, loan sharks who demand a 10x return on a one-month loan.
 To recover the massive interest, the debtors sign an insurance application for handicaps, and Kang-do injures them to file the claims.

-On one such instance Kang-do visits Hun-cheol, who works in a decrepit factory with his wife Myeong-ja.
+In one such instance, Kang-do visits Hun-cheol, who works in a decrepit factory with his wife Myeong-ja.
 The small loan he took out a month ago has snowballed into a much larger figure, and Kang-do arrives to cripple him and file the claim.
 In an act of desperation, Myeong-ja tries to seduce Kang-do by stripping, begging him to give them another week to get the money for the interest.
 Kang-do strips her to her bra, but refuses to have sex with her.
 He cripples Hun-cheol and files for the insurance.

 Later, he notices he is being followed by a middle aged woman.
 She claims that she is his biological mother, who abandoned him 30 years ago, and introduces herself as Mi-sun.
 Despite initially pushing her away, Kang-do eventually lets her into his life and opens up to her, mellowing in the process.
 He is less harsh in pursuing interest, on one occasion refusing to injure a young factory worker who is about to become a father.
 Seemingly innocent on the surface, Kang-do's relationship with Mi-sun is disturbed by his abandonment anxiety and his life growing up without a mother figure, which manifests itself in sexual ways.
 Kang-do molests her, asking "I came out of here?
 Can I go back in?".
 Another time he tries to get into bed with her and put his face against her breasts.
 Both times he is pushed away and she is uncomfortable.